Sunday July 30, 2017

 Tracy K. Smith on life, death, poetry and outer space

 Tracy K. Smith won the Pulitzer Prize for her poetry collection Life on Mars, which took its title from the David Bowie song of the same name.
 In its exploration of cosmic mysteries, the work was in part an elegy for her father, an electrical engineer who worked on the Hubble Space Telescope.
-Her 2015 memoir, Ordinary Light, is a story of coming of age against a complex backdrop of race, faith and family relationships, particularly her relationship with her mother, who died when Tracy was 22.
+Her 2015 memoir, Ordinary Light, is a story of coming of age against a complex backdrop of race, faith and family relationships, particularly her relationship with her mother, who died when Tracy was 22 years old.
 Tracy has won numerous awards for her poetry, most recently the Robert Creeley Award, which is presented each year to an internationally renowned poet.
-She is also one of the jurors for this year's Griffin Poetry Prize.
+In June 2017, she was named the poet laureate of the United States.

-Eleanor Wachtel spoke to Tracy K. Smith from a studio at Princeton University, where she's the director of creative writing.
+Eleanor Wachtel spoke to Tracy K. Smith from Princeton University, where she's the director of creative writing.
+This interview originally aired on May 29, 2016.

 Initially I thought that playing with genre might give me a different perspective from which to explore some of the questions that come up again and again in my work.
 Questions that have to do with what we do to each other as citizens, as people in our private lives.
 I had a lot of fun playing with these images and visions of a dystopic future.
 But space became a really different kind of place, a more private, more real place, when elegy became a mode that I began writing in.
 My father became ill while I was working on this book and he passed away rather unexpectedly.
 And suddenly this backdrop of this unknowable distance seemed like a really helpful place to be in — thinking about questions of loss, thinking about the afterlife, thinking about whatever it is that we might return to when we leave here.